|

 http://www.biomedpublishers.com.

-3. We inform our readership, which includes customers who have previously purchased books from our company, about the availability of your new book.
-Our readership is approximately 8,000 customers and growing.
+company, and our mailing list is approximately 8,000 customers and growing.
 They may or may not choose to buy your book.

 5. We provide you, as the author, the best tools available to successfully create your own author platform through which you can sell books (or enhance your existing platform should you already have one).
 An “author platform” is just a fancy term for the ability for you to command a growing audience, communicate with that audience, and build sales through that audience, based on your expertise and professional position in your field.
 Some of the strategies we use for author platform support include:

-a.
-We make “author copies” available for you to purchase directly from us.
-You can sell these author copies to your friends, clients, customers, listeners, or to whomever your audience happens to be.
-You can have your own website and sell books through the internet.
+orders.
 You can make a reasonable profit on these author copies, generally around 40% of the cover price of your book.
 If you are a smart author, you can really capitalize on this avenue and build a business.
-Your 40% profit in this area far exceeds the regular 10% royalty we pay you for books which are sold through our website or through
+Your 40% profit in this area far exceeds the regular 10%-20% royalty we

 Amazon.com.